 The Audit Committee comprises of Three (3) Members - Two (2) Independent Directors viz.
 Ms. Kalpanaben J Pandya and Mr. N R Krishna and one (1) Executive Director Viz.
-Mr. Nitin I Patel as Members of the Committee.
+Mr. Nitin I Patel (ceased to be a member from 02nd March, 2021) as Members of the Committee and Mr. Nishant Nitinbhai Patel (from 17th March, 2021) as a Member of Committee.
 Ms. Kalpanaben J Pandya is the Chairperson of the Committee.